truggeri/oauth-debugger/README.md

 An app for debugging oauth code, a mock Service Api

+## Documentation

+See our [api documentation](https://oauth-debugger.truggeri.com/docs) for full details of each endpoint that's available.

 ## Build

 This app can be built, and run, in many different ways.